Kahmori/Wizard/readme.md

 ## Acknowledgements

-I couldn't forget to talk you for this opportunity and for trusting in my potential.
+I couldn't forget to thank you for this opportunity and for trusting in my potential.
 I feel really grateful for it, and wish you the best luck about all the exciting projects you presented me.